biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 <hr />

 # container-sizes (Container Sizes)
 Sometimes there may be a case when you do not want to give all options to be set up in the Section Settings and give Alfred Users only single option such as container size selection.
-Using the container-sizes micro component will do the job then!
+Using the `container-sizes` microcomponent will do the job then!

 * #### Preview:
 <img src="/microcomponent-container-size.png" alt="Microcomponent: container sizes" />